LAS VEGAS ELOPEMENT & WEDDING PHOTOGRAPHER FOR UNCONVENTIONAL, LAID-BACK LOVERS

 Well, the stars aligned that day and our seat assignments landed us in the same row, right next to each other.
 We talked the entire flight and at the end of the flight, he asked for my Facebook, in case I ever decided to travel to England and needed advice (or whatever excuse he used).

 We chatted on social media, FaceTimed for hours upon hours, took a 9-day first date road trip around the West.
 Oh yeah, he knew the way to this wanderer's heart.

 WE ELOPED IN LAS VEGAS

 May 10, 2015 -- because 5 + 10 = 15.
 We drove down to the Little White Chapel's Tunnel of Love in Las Vegas.
 We sat in our car during the ceremony, which was performed out of the drive-thru window and then we drove away... married.
 It was just us, it was perfectly simple complete with homemade twisty-tie rings (because my custom designed ring wasn't ready yet).
 We ate Thai food for lunch and went out to the desert to take photos at sunset.

 It was so simple, so us and a day we will never forget.

-We had smoked pork tacos for dinner atop eclectic plates from thrift stores, airplane cookies (because we met on an airplane) and square dancing for all ages all complete with a sparkler send off.
+We had smoked pulled pork tacos for dinner, eclectic plates from thrift stores, airplane cookies and square dancing for all ages all complete with a sparkler send off.

 We wanted a way for our families to get together and meet and have a fun two-day celebration.
 Our vow ceremony was on Friday evening at sunset and our reception was the next evening.
 We wanted something unique and something that was 'us'.
 The non-traditional reception venue also fit our travel theme.
 We wanted a way to get everyone involved with dancing, so we had a caller who taught us square dancing.
 It was one of the best decisions we made.
 Everyone had a blast.
 And the sparkler send-off at the end (thanks to my dad) was pretty amazing too.